Key Stage 2

 In Year 6, at the end of Key Stage 2 children will sit standardised tests in Mathematics, Reading, Spelling, Punctuation and Grammar.

 Reading, Writing and Mathematics form the main focus of the curriculum.
 In addition, through exciting IPC topics the children study a variety of curriculum areas including; Science, Art, Design and Technology, History, Geography and ICT in a way that is challenging and motivating.
-Children also have a daily Phonics lesson, a music lesson with Mrs Greenfield, P.E. twice a week, Jewish Studies every day and Ivrit with Mrs Greene.
+Children also have a daily Phonics lesson, a music lesson, P.E. twice a week, Jewish Studies every day and Ivrit with Mrs Meyer.

 The classroom settings are bright and airy with stimulating displays adding to children’s implicit learning.
 Lessons are taught both inside and outside as often as possible and include practical activities so that learning is varied and interesting to all children regardless of their learning style.